armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

 Before a pipeline is executed, Policy Engine uses the package `spinnaker.execution.pipelines.before` to determine if the pipeline execution can even be started.
 This is can be useful for a variety of use cases.

-The following example shows the `rego` syntax for a policy that requires all pipeline executions include a secret when triggered by a push in Github:
+The following example shows the `rego` syntax for a policy that requires all pipeline executions include a secret when triggered by a push in GitHub:

 ```opa
 package spinnaker.execution.pipelines.before